What is a speech and language pathologist?

-What does speech language pathologists do?
+What do speech language pathologists do?

-Where do speech language pathologists works?
+Where do speech language pathologists work?

 This professional works in a hospital setting, a rehabilitation center, in schools and daycares, senior citizen centres and long-term care, in CLSCs, in private practice and public health.